cyberark/conjur-quickstart/README.md

-   _**NOTE: The permissions on this directory will automatically be changed to 700 by docker compose when the directory gets host-mounted by the Conjur container.**_
+   _**NOTE: The permissions on this directory will automatically be changed to 700 by docker compose when the directory gets host-mounted by the Conjur Open Source container.**_

-1. Modify `docker-compose.yml` in this repository to support persistent storage of Conjur state.
+1. Modify `docker-compose.yml` in this repository to support persistent storage of state.
 Add the following line to the bottom of the `database` service configuration, replacing `<PATH-TO-CONJUR-DATA-DIRECTORY>` with the path to the directory created in the previous step: